 Most recently, several analysts and champions in management firms have done some great work in investigating the concept of XLA’s (Experience Level Agreement) and its effect on CX.
 From the world of IT and the lens of the IT professional, the experience of the user is the single most important metric.
 And yet, for many years it has been shrouded in mystery.

 There have been a host of new survey tools brought to market in recent years to allow HR departments or People Officers to measure the engagement of their employees.
 Now, employee engagement is linked time and again to the effectiveness of the workforce.
 A quick search will uncover troves of information written on the topic and its link to company success.

 IT-driven Voice of the Employee programs must be built on integrity and goodwill

-What does this all mean for us in IT or those of us who have spent our lives in service to end users and the work that they do selling products, building electrical grids, protecting or assets, or building new pharmaceuticals?
-For us, this means that we need to leverage the tools in an honest and thoughtful way.
+What does this all mean for us in IT or those of us who have spent our lives in service to end users and the work that they do selling products, building electrical grids, protecting our assets, or building new pharmaceuticals?
+For us, it means we need to leverage the tools in an honest and thoughtful way to gather user sentiment.
 It means we need to ask frequent and honest questions to our end users.
 We must accept their feedback and do our best to understand their voices and seek to improve.

 We cannot allow ourselves to be trapped in the cycle of asking questions we want positive answers for, but instead allow the people who rely on us to give honest feedback about our services.
 Think of the difference between the question “What did you think of the meal?” and “How good was the meal?”.
 If we avoid asking leading questions, if we instead go with honest inquiry, we can make a real difference to the people who rely on our support: employees.

 Deriving business value from employees’ biases, gripes, and opinions